Sparky-OS/SparkyBlack/README.md

 Sparky Black

-This contains the SparkyOS default KDE Theme based on Breeze, Oxygen, Lines and others themes
+This contains the SparkyOS default KDE Theme based on Breeze, Oxygen, Lines and other themes

 Copyright (C) 2018-2020 Paweł Pijanowski & Daniel Campos Ramos